News

 Published on October 3, 2025

-Park Circus, a U.K.-based company that handles global distribution of heritage titles for major U.S. studios and British and European libraries, is joining as an official partner, further indicating the market’s growing industry influence.
-CEO Douglas Davis will participate in a roundtable discussion on international distribution strategies for heritage film alongside Studiocanal’s Pauline Saint-Hilaire and Mk2 Films’ Benoit Claro.
+The market’s growing industry influence is evident with the addition of Park Circus, a U.K.-based company specializing in the global distribution of heritage titles for major U.S. studios and European libraries.
+CEO Douglas Davis will participate in a roundtable discussion on international distribution strategies for heritage films, joined by Studiocanal’s Pauline Saint-Hilaire and Mk2 Films’ Benoit Claro.

-Startups like Phont, Refractio (an AI-powered search and licensing platform), and CN Films will present their technology at the Classics Innovation Corner.
+Startups such as Phont, Refractio (an AI-powered search and licensing platform), and CN Films will showcase their technologies at the Classics Innovation Corner, providing a glimpse into the future of film preservation and distribution.

-Another major theme revolves around the increasing role of streaming services in distributing heritage cinema.
-Ryst is expected to discuss this topic, particularly in relation to YouTube's 20th anniversary.
-Duchaussoy notes the significant heritage content available on YouTube, including films, archives, programs, and content creators engaging new viewers.
+The event will also explore the increasing role of streaming services in distributing heritage cinema.
+Justine Ryst will discuss YouTube’s impact on heritage content, particularly as the platform celebrates its 20th anniversary.
+Duchaussoy highlights the extensive heritage content available on YouTube, including films, archives, and programs that engage new viewers.

-Case studies will feature Sooner (the merger of Universciné and Filmo), the LaCinetek heritage film platform, and Allociné, which is launching Allociné Classique, a dedicated service.
-Desrieux points out that these platforms not only preserve films but also reintroduce them to modern audiences.
+Case studies will feature platforms like Sooner (a merger of Universciné and Filmo), LaCinetek, and Allociné, which is launching Allociné Classique, a dedicated service for classic films.
+Desrieux notes that these platforms not only preserve films but also reintroduce them to modern audiences.

-Circulation remains a key priority for organizers, from digital strategies to in-person deal-making.
-Initiatives like the Re>Birth program, now in its third year, showcase recently restored titles or works seeking restoration partners through short pitches and meetings.
-Hungary is the country of honor due to its strong preservation and circulation record, exemplified by events like the Budapest Classic Film Marathon.
+Circulation remains a key priority for organizers, with initiatives like the ReBirth program showcasing recently restored titles or works seeking restoration partners.
+Hungary is the country of honor this year due to its strong preservation and circulation record, exemplified by events like the Budapest Classic Film Marathon.
 György Ráduly, head of the Hungarian National Film Archive, will be among the attendees.

 A new European student workshop will bring together around 40 students from six universities to collaborate with heritage professionals.
 Desrieux states that the goal is to help the next generation establish connections for the sector’s future.
 Duchaussoy sees the workshop as reflecting the market’s broader mission: heritage cinema is not just about the past; it’s about the future, with new professionals, technologies, and audiences.